ToscaLab/tosca/ascot-os/README.md

-# `ascot-axum`
+# `ascot-os`

 [![LICENSE][license badge]][license]

-This library crate provides a series of APIs to build an `axum` server which represents the firmware of an IoT device.
+This library crate provides a series of APIs to build a server which represents the firmware of an IoT device running on an operating system.

 Among its functionalities, it can interact send and receive data through REST APIs.